 Jason is an experienced multimedia journalist with a multifaceted background in both print and broadcast journalism.
 In this evolving world of technology and the Internet, Jason understands the importance of versatility, and while his focus and passion is sports journalism, he brings a unique ability to cover breaking, local and national news as well.

-TELEVISION – REPORTER REEL:
+TELEVISION – NEWS:

 TELEVISION – NASCAR REPORTING REEL:

-TELEVISION – BASEBALL PLAY-BY-PLAY REEL:
+TELEVISION – IN-GAME HOST REEL:

 RADIO – NASCAR PLAY-BY-PLAY/PIT ROAD REEL: